rabits/goose-garden-statue/README.md

 The eyes are IR sensors - so if you will just pain them with your black sharpie and spray-varnish - it will not affect the IR but will look just great :)

+Also would recommend to have a standing stick or make a platform - although the goose is balanced, wind can affect the balance anyway...